thanhlongb/digital-goods-marketplace/message/README.md

 1. For the docker , build the image first by running this command `docker build . -t chatservice`

-2. To run the container, run the following command `docker run`
+2. To run the container, run the following command `docker run chatservice`

+Note: You can also pull the docker image which I already deployed to ECR by this command `docker pull 920509648361.dkr.ecr.us-east-1.amazonaws.com/chatservice:latest`

 ## For Postman